 “He facilitated one of the most unusual, original and successful projects ever presented at the Imagination Station (Seattle Children’s Museum public drop in studio).”
 Sarah Robertson, Program and Exhibit Coordinator, Seattle Children’s Museum

 “Andrew presented a very engaging seminar to graduate students that encouraged an open, meaningful conversation on improvisation, extended technique, and philosophy of musical approach.
 The students were both engaged and encouraged to create their own individual voice – a critically important skill for artists today.”
-Stephanie Richards, Assistant Professor, University of California San Diego
+Stephanie Richards, Assistant Professor, UC San Diego

 “As an organizer, musician, and pedagogue I appreciate highly Andrew Drury’s work and activity at the International Improvised Music Series IMPROTEST in Tallinn.
 His experiences as an improviser, composer, and educator are all from a very high level.”
 Mart Soo, Director IMPROTEST MTÜ, Guitar Teacher at Tallinn Georg Ots Music School and Estonian Music and Theatre Academy